Japan suspends its Osprey flights after the fatal crash of a US Air Force aircraft

 Ministry officials said a planned training flight Thursday at the Metabaru army camp in the Saga prefecture in southern Japan was canceled as part of the grounding of all 14 Japanese-owned Ospreys deployed at Japan's Ground Self-Defense Force bases.

-The U.S. Osprey crashed Wednesday off Japan’s southern coast, killing at least one of the eight crew members.
-The cause of the crash and the status of the seven others on board were not immediately known.
+A U.S. defense official said that there was no planned pause to Air Force Osprey operations in Japan at present, but that it would continue to assess future operations as more information on Wednesday's crash was obtained.
+If there was a pause, it could also be to allow the small Air Force Special Operations Command community in Japan time to process the crash, the official said.
+The official spoke on the condition of anonymity to discuss sensitive details about the crash.

-The coast guard, as well as Japanese troops, searched through the night, and on Thursday the coast guard started using sonar to search underwater for the broken aircraft that might have sunk to the sea bottom, at a depth of about 30 meters (100 feet).
+The coast guard, as well as Japanese troops, searched through the night, and on Thursday the coast guard started using sonar to search underwater for the broken aircraft, which might have sunk to the sea bottom, at a depth of about 30 meters (100 feet).

 Ospreys have had a number of crashes, including in Japan, where they are used at U.S. and Japanese military bases, and the latest crash rekindles safety concerns and controversy over the deployment in Japan.
 In Okinawa, where about half of the 50,000 American troops are based, Gov. Denny Tamaki had said he would ask the U.S. military to suspend all Osprey flights in Japan.